Sinking of SS Kaiser Wilhelm der Grosse: Battle

 The battle of 26 August 1914 began when the German raider Kaiser Wilhelm der Grosse was caught by surprise in a harbour, taking on coal from three German and Austro-Hungarian colliers.
 Highflyer, greatly outgunning the German auxiliary cruiser, first demanded surrender, but the German commander argued that the British had violated Spain's neutrality.

 The British disregarded this because the Germans had already violated Spain's neutrality by taking over a week to resupply in a neutral port.
 So a battle began: from 15:10 to 16:45 the two ships bombarded each other, sometimes dodging the shots.
 Eventually, Kaiser Wilhelm der Grosse exhausted her ammunition and sought to flee the battle.
 The crew then scuttled the ship, made it to shore and escaped into the Saharan Desert.

 Aftermath

 British sources at the time insisted the German auxiliary cruiser was sunk by Highflyers crew but eventually stories from the surviving German seamen began to circulate, thus ending Britain's claim.
 Regardless of whether the ship was sunk by the British or scuttled by the Germans, the British were still responsible for the raider's demise.

 Kaiser Wilhelm der Grosse became the first passenger liner to sink during World War I. The wreck of the German commerce raider was identifiable because its starboard side remained above the waterline until the ship was scrapped in 1952.
-One British soldier was killed in the battle and six others were wounded.
+One British sailor was killed in the battle and six others were wounded.
 German casualties are unknown.